Boston Asian wedding

 Boston Chinese Wedding Traditions

 The groom comes to the bride’s house to pick up his bride for the Boston asian wedding, except he’s met with her bridesmaids, who want him and his groomsmen to prove the groom’s eligibility and worth.
-The groom and his party must then perform a series of tests that the ladies give to them.
-After every test, the groom gets a little closer to getting his bride.
+The groom and his party must perform a series of tests that the ladies give to them.
 At the end, the bridesmaids typically demand cash from the groom and groomsmen.
 Click here for a blog I’ve written about my favorite Chinese Wedding Door Games.

 Chinese Tea Ceremony

-Traditionally done prior to noon and after the makeup artist has finished with the bride, and both at the groom’s parents house and the bride’s family house, this tradition is where the couple kneel in front of their parents, serve them tea, and thank them.
+Traditionally done prior to noon, this tradition is where the couple kneel in front of their parents, serve them tea, and thank them.
 This sign of gratitude is often very emotional.

-If you’re having a video team, we love being able to capture the audio for tea ceremonies.
-There’s usually lots of “have lots of children and fast!”, “Oh, this tea is so sweet”, and “Wishing you a lifetime of health and prosperity” sayings in Chinese that are touching.
+If you’re having a Boston wedding video team, my team would love to capture the audio for tea ceremonies.
+There are usually lots of “have lots of children!” and “Wishing you a lifetime of health and prosperity” sayings in Chinese that are touching.

 Traditional Chinese Wedding Dress